sheshbabu/mouji/readme.md

 ### Philosophy
 I built this application mainly for my own personal use.
 I also wanted to experiment to see if it's possible to build good software using modern technologies that consumes less resources and pull in as few dependencies as possible.

 This is built using Golang and uses SQLite as database.
-The frontend is built using vanilla HTML and CSS.
+The frontend is built using vanilla HTML, CSS and JS.
 So far, the only dependencies it uses are [Lato](https://www.latofonts.com) (vendored), [go-sqlite](https://www.github.com/mattn/go-sqlite3) and [crypto](https://pkg.go.dev/golang.org/x/crypto).

 ### Installation